 Vitamin D toxicity, also called hypervitaminosis D, is a rare but potentially serious condition that occurs when you have excessive amounts of vitamin D in your body.

-Vitamin D toxicity is usually caused by megadoses of vitamin D supplements — not by diet or sun exposure.
+Vitamin D toxicity is usually caused by large doses of vitamin D supplements — not by diet or sun exposure.
 That's because your body regulates the amount of vitamin D produced by sun exposure, and even fortified foods don't contain large amounts of vitamin D.

 The main consequence of vitamin D toxicity is a buildup of calcium in your blood (hypercalcemia), which can cause nausea and vomiting, weakness, and frequent urination.
-Symptoms might progress to bone pain and kidney problems, such as the formation of calcium stones.
+Vitamin D toxicity might progress to bone pain and kidney problems, such as the formation of calcium stones.

 Treatment includes stopping vitamin D intake and restricting dietary calcium.
 Your doctor might also prescribe intravenous fluids and medications, such as corticosteroids or bisphosphonates.

 Taking 60,000 international units (IU) a day of vitamin D for several months has been shown to cause toxicity.
-This level is many times higher than the Recommended Dietary Allowance (RDA) for most adults of 600 IU of vitamin D a day.
-Doses higher than the RDA are sometimes used to treat medical problems such as vitamin D deficiency, but these are given only under the care of a doctor for a specified time frame.
-Blood levels should be monitored while someone is taking high doses of vitamin D.
+This level is many times higher than the U.S. Recommended Dietary Allowance (RDA) for most adults of 600 IU of vitamin D a day.

 As always, talk to your doctor before taking vitamin and mineral supplements.

 - Dawson-Hughes B. Vitamin D deficiency in adults: Definition, clinical manifestations, and treatment. https://www.uptodate.com/contents/search.
 Accessed March 20, 2020.